rwhite35/find-python/README.md

 NOTE 2: findPython.py can reside in the users HOME directory and will work
-     from HOME directory, but that risks removing System required python files that should be included for critical system or application operation.
+     from HOME directory, but that risks removing System required python files that should be included for critical system or application operation.<br/>
      For example, on MacOS, application support resources are located under HOME/Library/Application Support/* which my break application functionality if Python is a dependency.